vegaprotocol/documentation/docs/concepts/liquidity/providers.md

 Target stake is used by the protocol to:
 * Calculate the market's liquidity fee level from liquidity commitments
-* Trigger a liquidity monitoring auction if there's an imbalance between target stake and total stake (sum of all liquidity commitments)
+* Potentially trigger a liquidity monitoring auction if there's an imbalance between target stake and total stake (sum of all liquidity commitments)
+  * This can depend on the value of the `market.liquidity.targetstake.triggering.ratio` network parameter, which defines how sensitive the auction trigger is

 ### Liquidity bond
 When a provider commits liquidity, the amount of their commitment is set aside as bond, and the orders created by their commitment are funded by their unbonded collateral.
 Bond functions like an extra margin requirement to back up the provider's commitment to stay with the market, whether it's well supplied or under-supplied with liquidity.
-In return for that commitment, liquidity providers are rewarded with fees that are not available to other market participants.
+In return for that commitment, liquidity providers are rewarded with fees paid by traders that are not available to other market participants.

-The amount committed during the liquidity provision transaction is stored in a bond account (one per party, per market).
+The amount committed during the liquidity commitment transaction is stored in a bond account (one per party, per market).
 The deposits and withdrawals for the account are governed by the protocol and cannot be manually triggered.

-When someone successfully commits liquidity, funds are deposited into that account as part of the transaction.
-They will remain in the bond account for as long as the liquidity provider is active.
+When someone successfully commits liquidity, the commitment amount (in the market's settlement asset) is deposited into the bond account as part of the transaction.
+The bond total will remain in the bond account for as long as the liquidity provider is active.
 This is to act as a guarantee for the provider's liquidity obligation, to ensure that the commitment is firm and the protocol can rely on that liquidity in any market conditions, even if the provider's margin and general accounts have been depleted.

 ## Liquidity obligation
 Once a liquidity commitment is submitted and accepted, it's used by the protocol to determine the provider's liquidity obligation, measured in a unit called siskas.
 This obligation is then what the provider needs to meet, unless they choose (and are able) to amend or cancel their commitment.
 It is calculated based on the volume, probability of trading and the price of orders on the market.

 Standard limit orders placed by liquidity providers also contribute to meeting their obligation.

 ### Calculations: Liquidity obligation [WIP]
 The liquidity obligation is calculated from the liquidity commitment amount using the `stake_to_ccy_siskas` network parameter, which provides a value as: